UUDigitalHumanitieslab/essay-annotation/README.md

 ### FoLiA to HTML

+(Requires Python 3)
 Call `python conversions/folia2html.py` to convert the plain-text files to FoLiA.

 ### FoLiA to .csv

+(Should work with Python 3)
 Call `python conversions/xml2csv.py` to convert the plain-text files to FoLiA.

 ### FoLiA to .txt

+(Should work with Python 3)
-Call `python conversions/xml2txt.py` to convert the plain-text files to FoLiA.
+Call `python conversions/xml2txt.py` to convert the FoLiA files to plain-text files.